Kevin Spacey criticizes forthcoming documentary that will examine abuse allegations: ‘I will not sit back and be attacked’ - KESQ

 Commissioned by Channel 4 and streaming on Max in the US, “Spacey Unmasked” is a two-part docuseries that will examine Spacey’s career and subsequent fall “amid allegations of inappropriate sexual behavior,” according to Variety.
 (Max and CNN are both owned by Warner Bros.
 Discovery.)

-CNN has reached out to Channel 4, Max and a representative for Spacey for comment.
+CNN has reached out to Max and a representative for Spacey for comment.

 Last year, Spacey was found not guilty of seven counts of sexual assault and two counts of other serious sexual offenses following a four-week trial in London’s Southwark Crown Court.
 The allegations covered a period between 2004 and 2013, when Spacey served as artistic director at the Old Vic theater in the British capital.
 He previously pleaded not guilty to all of the charges.